-Our most recent certification - issued in October 2018 - represents a significant milestone in our transformation efforts, with year on year improvements once again being realised across all categories of the scorecard.
-Imperial Logistics proudly maintained its certification as a steadier Level 2 B-BBEE company and our “Value Add” status, based on the Transport Sector Codes - both of which continue to translate into significant benefits for clients doing business with us.
+Our most recent certification - issued in September 2019 – represents a significant milestone in our transformation efforts, with year on year improvements once again being realised across all categories of the scorecard.
+Imperial Logistics proudly maintained its certification as a steadier Level 2 B-BBEE company and our "Empowered Supplier" status, based on the Transport Sector Codes - both of which continue to translate into significant benefits for clients doing business with us.

 Preferential Procurement, Enterprise development and socio-economic development were areas in which the group scored full points.
-Our preferential procurement spend with QSE’s and 51% black owned businesses, was more than double the target percentage with the EMEs spend being 137% of the target.
-Going forward, we will continue to actively seek out opportunities to partner with QSEs, EMEs and other designated group suppliers that are 51% black owned and 30% black woman owned in order to facilitate maximum benefit for our clients in terms of their own procurement scorecards.
+Our preferential procurement spend with QSE’s and 51% black owned businesses, was more than double the target percentage with the EMEs spend being 139% of the target.
+Going forward, we will continue to actively seek out opportunities to partner with QSEs, EMEs and other designated group suppliers that are 51% black owned and 30% black woman owned for enterprise development and supplier development in order to facilitate maximum benefit for our clients in terms of their own procurement scorecards.

-Given the complexity and size relating to the disposal of 30% of Imperial Logistics South Africa to a B-BBEE partner, and which was therefore taking substantially longer than previously anticipated, a smaller transaction constituting only the energy, mining and chemicals businesses in Imperial Logistics South Africa (ILSA) is being pursued.
-As such, a newly incorporated entity (“NewCo”) will be formed which will be the holder of the Tanker Services Food & Chemicals and Tanker Services Fuel & Gas business units within Imperial Logistics South Africa Group (Pty) Limited and Imperial KWS Logistics (Pty) Limited, a subsidiary of ILSA (annual turnover of approximately R3.5 billion).
-Afropulse Group (Pty) Limited, a black woman-owned business, has been confirmed as the strategic B-BBEE partner in the deal, and will subscribe for 25% of the issued share capital in NewCo for a cash consideration of R200 million.
-The core capability of the NewCo post the acquisition of the Imperial Newco Business Units is bulk road transportation management of liquids, gases, powders, ores and grains with road tankers and tippers, which requires specialised assets and skills.
-The commercial terms and funding of the transaction have been confirmed but are subject to conditions precedent usual for a transaction of this nature.
-We anticipate the transaction to be implemented by the end of Q3 F2019.
+Given the complexity and size relating to the disposal of 30% of Imperial Logistics South Africa to a B-BBEE partner, and which was therefore taking substantially longer than previously anticipated, a smaller transaction constituting only the energy, mining and chemicals businesses in Imperial Logistics South Africa was pursued.
+As such, a newly incorporated entity called Imperial Logistics Advance was formed – which is the holder of the Tanker Services Food & Chemicals and Tanker Services Fuel & Gas and KWS Logistics business units within Imperial Logistics South Africa Holdings (Pty) Limited.